bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 > *Notes*:
 >
 > `-m` stands for "message".
-According to widespread practice, this should
+According to widespread practice, this
-> be short and in active form (i.e. "do thing" instead of "done thing") to reflect
+> should be short and in the imperative mood (i.e. "do thing" instead
-> project to-do items
+> of "done thing") to reflect project to-do items.
+It's also not
+> supposed to describe *what* has been done in detail, since that can
+> be seen by inspecting the revision.
+Stating the context or
+> purpose is preferred.
 >
 > Git really wants you to write a commit message.
 So if you only write
 > `git commit`, git will open a text editor in which you are to write